EshaanJoshiSDBI/Notes/Sem5/MachineLearning/Topics.md

 - Types of regularization
 - Working of lasso regression
 - Working of Ridge regression
-- Cost function of OLS
+- Cost function of Linear Regression
-- Cost function of Lasso
+- Cost function of Lasso Regression
-- Cost function of Ridge
+- Cost function of Ridge Regression
-- Cost function of Elastic Net
+- Cost function of Elastic Net Regression